magento/devdocs/src/recommendations/product-recs.md

 ### Types of data

-Product recommendations require the following data:
+Product Recommendations require the following data:

 -  **Behavioral** - Data from a shopper's engagement on your site, such as product views, items added to a cart, and purchases.
 Magento and Adobe Sensei do not collect personally identifiable information.

 -  **Catalog** - Product metadata, such as name, price, availability, and so on.

-When you install the `product-recommendations` module, Adobe Sensei aggregates the behavioral and catalog data, creating product recommendations for each recommendation type.
-The product recommendations service then deploys those recommendations to your storefront.
+When you install the `product-recommendations` module, Adobe Sensei aggregates the behavioral and catalog data, creating Product Recommendations for each recommendation type.
+The Product Recommendations service then deploys those recommendations to your storefront.

-### Install product recommendations {#install}
+### Install Product Recommendations {#install}

 1. Install the `magento/product-recommendations` module with Composer: